The Mughal Feast: Recipes from the Kitchen of Emperor Shah Jahan by using Salma Yusuf Husain

 Naans had been a lavish affair for the Mughals

-Through her informative advent, Salma attempts to familiarise her readers with the mystique of ‘Mughal cuisine,’ which borrowed heavily from Turkish, Afghani, and Persian styles.
+Through her informative advent, Salma attempts to familiarise her readers with the charisma of ‘Mughal cuisine,’ which borrowed heavily from Turkish, Afghani, and Persian styles.
 The Mughal Khansamas efficiently married the foreign effects with Kashmiri, Punjabi, and Deccan substances.

-The transcreation also documents Mughals’ fixation with nuts and dry culmination.
+The transcreation also documents the Mughals’ fixation with nuts and dry culmination.
 They attempted to contain Naan-e-Badami, Naan-e-Khurma (dates), and Naan-e-Warqi (Shallow-fried bread layered with Pistachios).
 Then, there’s a Naan-e-Bersani and Naan-e-Jowar challenging the dominance of atta and maida in the world of bread.

 (Also Read: Bread Of Delhi: five Kinds Of Bread You Must Try In Delhi)

-While she lists multiple recipes, we can not see the appearance of the fact that Mughals had first-rate know-how of the importance of seasonal and nearby ingredients; Qaliya amba, sweet and tangy mango-primarily based lamb curry, and Qaliya samosa or minced meat in betel leaves served in lamb curry are high examples.
+While she lists multiple recipes, we can not see the appearance of the fact that Mughals had first-rate know-how of the importance of seasonal and nearby ingredients: Qaliya amba, sweet and tangy mango-primarily based lamb curry, and Qaliya samosa or minced meat in betel leaves served in lamb curry are high examples.
 Salma calls ‘Do Piyazah’ a “sensual adventure”; she describes the fashionable dish as “stewed meat in a sauce served with rice or bread.
 The dish blends with the robust flavor of mutton with the sharpness of onion and the refreshing promise of herbs.”

 Food can be so much more than calories and nutrition, and it can be a celebration of people, places, things, and experiences.
 It can be the story of someone’s life or the simple delight of sharing a moment with family and friends.
 At Feed the Food, we love food.
 And we want to share it.
 So we create beautiful and creative photo shoots, write engaging stories, and create recipes that make food fun.